 Let me tell you about my favourite sofa.
 It came to us via

 .
-Whenever our family needs anything, someone says, “Ask St Joseph!”
-And he never fails to intercede for us.
+Whenever our family needs anything, someone says, “Ask St Joseph!” and he never fails to intercede for us.
 St Joseph

 Some years ago, we had a very embarrassing sofa.
 On the surface it looked fine.
 But lurking under the plump, welcoming cushions was a hungry trap just waiting to swallow an unsuspecting guest.
 Entertaining was stressful.
 We couldn’t relax.
 We’d be waiting for that inevitable moment when our guest would start disappearing, the sofa slowly sucking him inwards.
 One day I’d had enough.
 “That sofa has to be replaced!”
 I shouted.
 So we all started praying, “Please St Joseph, we need somewhere safe and solid where our friends can sit!”

-I rang Andy. “
+I rang my husband Andy. “

 has answered our prayers.
 We’re getting a new lounge suite…an antique.
 It sounds wonderful.
 It’ll be here when you get home.”
 St Joseph